 Conni considers her neurodivergence, which she discovered later in life, an advantage in this sense.
 Like many fellow autists she has a great passion for learning things, especially when they don’t come to her naturally, a passion which she transmits to her participants.
-Like Greta Thunberg in the climate crisis she can look where others prefer to turn away and speak about topics loaded with fear sensitively but without shyness.
+She can look where others prefer to turn away and speak about topics loaded with fear sensitively but without shyness.

 She can manage group processes consciously precisely because she doesn’t get carried away by groups’ unconscious processes.
 Navigating and translating between autistic and neurotypical worlds is an additional layer of experience, which helps Conni to understand the diversity and complexity of human thoughts and feelings and to develop capacities to deal with this diversity in a constructive and empowering way.